contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/02_entity-stores/01_model-data.md

 ![add property](images/update-data-sources.jpg "add property")

-Select the checkbox of the properties you want to expose and click **Apply**.
+You can deselect the checkbox of the properties you do not want to expose and click **Apply**.

 You can now **Deploy** your API and invoke it.